In What Form Is Memory Stored In The Brain & Mind? An Introduction

 Credit: Stephanie Grella

 Locating memory in the brain is really hard.
 Current methods usually involve labeling neurons with harmless viruses that are activated with light.
-This helps researchers identify the neurons involved in a process by shedding light on them and even artificially activate them.
+This helps researchers identify the neurons involved in a process by shedding light on them and even artificially activating them.

 Where is memory stored in the brain